Adding Authentication to Next.js Project Using Auth.js: A Step-by-Step Guide

 What is Auth.js?

-Auth.js is an open-source package that is built for authentication in the Next.js application.
-It is being gradually developed to provide authentication solutions in any framework or library on the web.
-You can read more about it in detail on the Authjs website.
+Auth.js is an open-source package built for authentication in the Next.js application.
+It is being gradually developed to provide authentication solutions in any web framework or library.
+You can read more about it on the Authjs website.

 It is a completely secured and flexible authentication library designed to integrate with any OAuth service( like Google, GitHub, Facebook, and more), with full support for passwordless sign-in.